***First Published September 2025***

 Balancing several projects can lead to chaos fast, but these practical approaches saved me time and stress:

 - Batch Tasks: Group similar activities—like writing reviews or lining up social posts—into single chunks of focused time.
 This keeps you in the zone and cuts down on context switching.
+I like to do a day full of writing, a day full of editing and so on.
+Generally, I save the graphics for when I have a tv show on in the background or less ability to be totally focused so that gets interspersed throughout the week.

 - Pomodoro Technique: Focus on work for 25 minutes, followed by a five-minute break.
 This rhythm makes it easier to zone in and fight procrastination.
+While this method works for many it can be a challenge for others… I tend to like to get in the zone and then stay there until I feel I need a break, which often translates to a full day of work rather than short increments.

 Expanding Your Skillset: Beyond the Basics